Visit the Audience Network Help Center for more guidance and instructions on working with Audience Network.

 All apps in our network will be reviewed by automated systems as well as manually checked for quality and compliance.
-We will have on-going quality review to ensure continued adherence to our policies and native ad design guidelines.
+We will have on-going quality review to ensure continued adherence to our policies and Audience Network design guidelines.

 At Facebook, we believe that ads should contribute to and be consistent with the overall user experience.
 We’re committed to meeting this goal, both on Facebook and in the Audience Network.

 Every ad that runs in the Audience Network is also eligible to run on Facebook.
 This means they are subject to Facebook’s strict ads policies and pass through our rigorous proactive and reactive review process.
 In other words, Facebook is providing publisher partners with exactly same protections we use for our own site.
 Our ads policies are available here.
 These policies are designed to ensure that ads are high-quality, brand-safe, and in compliance with all applicable laws.

 We recognize there may be instances in which you prefer a particular ad or type of ad not run in your app, regardless of whether it meets our policies.
 As an Audience Network publisher partner, you will have the ability to filter out specific advertisers or categories of advertisers (e.g., political ads) as you see fit.

 Learn how to limit which advertisers can run ads on your app or site.